ajcr/probability-calculator/README.md

 ```
 But what if we wanted the group size to be between 1 and 7 or 8 and 11, or an even number?
 Or what if the population and constraints involved additional groups of people?

-Such questions are easy to solve using ccc.
+These and similar questions are easy to solve using ccc.
 See the examples below for more detail.

 ## Install